 Autonomous vehicles or driverless cars are currently in existence in the form of a prototype, developed by Google.
 These cars could possibly put a check on the number of vehicles actually needed on the road to commute and also decrease road accidents.
 The futuristic automobiles are expected to be available for commercial purposes by the year 2020.

 9. Self Driven Cars Would Require Driver’s License:

-The future automatic cars will need a licence for driving on open roads.
-In the US, Nevada was the first state to authorize these cars on their roads and the first ever autonomous vehicle licence was imprinted as a result.
+The future automatic cars will need a license for driving on open roads.
+In the US, Nevada was the first state to authorize these cars on their roads and the first ever autonomous vehicle license was imprinted as a result.

 10. How Much Did A Car Cost In 1908?